24% Tire Life Improvement

 The largest underground miner in Mexico, NEMISA were looking for industry support to reduce machine damage and maintenance costs in their operations.

-Before, during and at the end of the three-month period in the simulators, in-pit data was analysed against the simulator results to confirm the best practices learned.
+Before, during and at the end of the three-month period in the simulators, in-pit data was analyzed against the simulator results to confirm the best practices learned.

 The Dolores mine reported the 29.4% tire cost improvement.